At a glance: Medicare health insurance in Indiana

 Original Medicare does not cover outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
 But Medicare enrollees without drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.

-In 2019 in Indiana, there are 26 stand-alone Part D plans for sale, with premiums that range from about $16 to $92/month.
+In 2020 in Indiana, there are 28 stand-alone Part D plans for sale, with premiums that range from about $13 to $75/month.

-As of late 2018, there were 947,119 Indiana Medicare beneficiaries who had Part D prescription coverage.
-About two-thirds had coverage under stand-alone Part D plans, and one-third had Part D prescription coverage as part of their Medicare Advantage plans.
+As of mid-2020, there were 1,002,529 Indiana Medicare beneficiaries who had Part D prescription coverage.
+About 60 percent had coverage under stand-alone Part D plans, while about 40 percent had Part D prescription coverage as part of their Medicare Advantage plans.

 Medicare spending in Indiana

-You can read more about Medicare in Indiana in our state Medicare guide.
-You can also contact the Indiana State Health Insurance Assistance Program with questions related to Medicare coverage in Indiana.
+You can contact the Indiana State Health Insurance Assistance Program with questions related to Medicare coverage in Indiana, including Medicare eligibility in Indiana or Medicare enrollment in Indiana.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.